cassidybargell/election_analytics/posts/week_2.md

 ![](../figures/inflate_lm.png)

-The linear regression in this model is `pv2p_{predict} = 54.8986 + -0.74 * inflation_{2019}`, which predicts Trump would recieve *53.6%* of the two-party popular vote share.
-The model, however, has a a mean outsampled error of 2.3 and a t-value < 2 for the slope.
+The linear regression in this model is `pv2p_{predict} = 54.8986 + -0.74 * inflation_{2019}`, which predicts Trump would receive *53.6%* of the two-party popular vote share.
+The model, however, has a mean outsampled error of 2.3 and a t-value < 2 for the slope.
 Similar to the conclusion drawn from unemployment rates, I have little confidence in this model's accuracy.

 Real personal disposable income (RDPI) is an interesting economic principle to consider during the pandemic as many people's disposable income went up even as other economic factors, like the GDP tanked.
 As you can see this economic variable also provides a strong predictive model:

 ![](../figures/rdpi_lm.png)

 The linear model using RDPI  is `pv2p_{predict} = 51.881 + 0.022 * rdpi_{2020}` [(FRED)](https://fred.stlouisfed.org/series/DSPIC96).
 The t-values for the intercept and slope in this model are 20.172 and 4.036, respectively.
 The mean outsampled error is 1.7.
-This model therefore seeems to have strong predictive value.
+This model therefore seems to have strong predictive value.

 Using the available data for RDPI in 2020 (January-July), this model predicts *58%* of the two-party popular vote going to the incumbent.

 Out of these four models representing the relationship between an economic variable and popular vote share, only Q2 GDP and RDPI show promise of being valuable for prediction.
-Using those two models, however, we find a discrepency between predictions of *36.7* percentage points (58 - 21.3).
+Using those two models, however, we find a discrepancy between predictions of *36.7* percentage points (58 - 21.3).
 Given the unique circumstances of 2020 it is unlikely either of those predictions will be extremely accurate.

 The economic downturn of 2020 cannot be entirely attributed to Trump's administration.
 Achen and Bartels discuss how voters consider an element of randomness in their evaluation of an incumbents economy [(Achen and Bartels)](https://muse-jhu-edu.ezp-prod1.hul.harvard.edu/book/64646).
 Based on economic numbers alone it is not clear how much of the 2020 economy voters will attribute to randomness.
 Blame for  the pandemic economy still may have a strong impact on the outcome of the election.